 We recruited a roster of 14 skiers, each of whom rode at least one set of skis.
 Our lead test editor skied every pair in a variety of conditions.
 He made sure to personally test each ski in powder, firm snow, poor snow, steep conditions, and on at least one big mission.
 Learn more about the experience and qualifications of our lead tester here.

 And then we skied.
 A lot.
-Over 1,000,000 vertical feet, so far (in the four seasons we've been testing backcountry skis).
+Well over 1,000,000 vertical feet, so far (in the five seasons we've been testing backcountry skis).
 And testing is continuous and on-going.
-We skied in three U.S. states, two Canadian Provinces and two South American countries.
+We skied in four U.S. states, two Canadian Provinces and two South American countries.
 We found great snow and poor, steep terrain and mellow.
 We hit rocks and temporarily lost skis in bottomless powder.
 We rode side country at Vail and deep wilderness in the Wind River Range.
 We snagged one of the best powder days in years in California and skied 15,000 feet of perfect pow one day in the Tetons.
 In the course of testing these skis, we rappelled in Silverton and taught Marines in Bridgeport and slid off the summit of the Grand Teton.
 We slogged the entire Wapta Traverse and dropped roadside chutes in the San Juans.
 We had skiers making first descents in Alaska and quick before work runs on Teton Pass.
 At times our testing team swapped partway through the day to compare performance.
 We skinned most of the vertical we skied.
 A couple of times we rode chairlifts, and a couple of other times we used car shuttles to get free vertical.